Is Flow Matching Just Trajectory Replay for Sequential Data?: Training-Free Models for Dynamical Systems

-{\bf Operator-theoretic and diffusion map connection.} The ODE sampler has a unique solution for all $t \in [0,1]$ and admits a Duhamel representation that separates global linear transport from a data-driven forcing term.
-After a co-moving change of variables, the forcing at each sampler time is exactly given by a Nystr\"om extension of a row-stochastic diffusion-map operator \cite{coifman2006diffusion} applied to intrinsic velocity labels; see Appendix~\ref{app:duhamel_dm} for more details.

-{\bf Trajectory replay and local modeling.} The operator representation shows that the sampler evolves by continuously averaging and replaying intrinsic velocity segments of stored transitions, with kernel weights determined by proximity in state space at the current sampler time.
+{\bf Trajectory replay vs. score-based correction.} The sampler evolves by continuously averaging and replaying intrinsic velocity segments of stored transitions, with kernel weights determined by proximity in state space at the current sampler time.
 In the small-bandwidth regime, the forcing approaches nearest-neighbor replay of individual transition segments, recovering a local model of the dynamics.
 Larger bandwidths produce smoother, more global averaging.
+More precisely, from \eqref{eq_decomp}: